Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 The themes (or templates) that a CMS can offer you are one thing.
 But once you’ve bought or installed one of the (often available) free themes, you’ll face another challenge – customization.

-Most of the Web 2.0 based CMS’s offer a vast spectrum of customization options.
+Most Web 2.0-based CMSs offer a vast spectrum of customization options.
 A lot of them give you the opportunity to buy a domain name.
 Still, customization stays a problem because some of these services are ‘pay for play’.
-Meaning, if there is any functionality that you want (and you are lucky enough for them to offer it), you’ll have to pay to get it.
+Meaning, that if there is any functionality that you want (and you are lucky enough for them to offer it), you’ll have to pay to get it.
 No way around it.
 No free add-ons or plugins.

 The more functional a CMS is, the more design freedom you’ll be presented with.
 But with a domain that you own, and with the right partners as a hosting service provider, you’ll have the option to choose the CMS you want.
 If you’ve chosen a CMS that after time doesn’t satisfy your needs, you’ll be always able to reinstall it with another one.
 Without additional payments.
 Without concerns as to what will happen with your website.
 It will be really yours to own, manage and, if you want, change entirely.
-Freedom, not available in Web 2.0 based solutions.
+Freedom is not available in Web 2.0-based solutions.

 2. Option for direct communication